Pieharder/Redux-Tap-Room/README.md

-## Tap Room
+# _Tap Room Redux_

+### _Epicodus 2020 C#/React Cohort React with Redux Friday Project._

-#### By: Geoff Goetz | April 24th 2020
+#### By: Geoff Goetz | May 1st 2020

 ## Description

-This application will be a representation of a Tap-Room employee inventory tracking website.
+This application will implement redux into a Tap-Room employee inventory tracking website.
 This project should allow an employee of the Tap-Room to add, monitor and track stock levels of products.

-Application based around utilizing component trees, state, and CRUD functionality in React.
-[Deployed on GitHub pages]()
+Application based around utilizing component trees, state, CRUD, redux functionality in React.

 ## Component Diagram

 ![component structure](./src/Assets/ComponentDiagram.png)

 ## Project Specifications